YimingSci/EuropeanPG-Renewables/README.md

 ## Usage

-- `PSF_renewable.mat` : Power grid data. 它作为一个可被matpower兼容的格式提供[7]，电力潮流已经被按照图2的d~f进行了的预先调整。
+- `PSF_renewable.mat` : Power grid data.
+Provided in a format compatible with MATPOWER [4], with power flows pre-adjusted to match the generation profiles shown in Figures 2d–2f.
-- `Dynamic_analysis.m` :  Code of time-domain simulation. 它包含了故障初始化、参数初始化、时域仿真等几个部分。
+- `Dynamic_analysis.m` : Time-domain simulation code.
+This script includes fault initialization, parameter setup, and dynamic simulation procedures.
+-
 # License

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.